-3 Quantified Drugs which are formulated as a concentration Example: The Clinical Drug is Acetaminophen 250 mg/mL in a 5mL oral suspension.
+3 Quantified Drugs which are formulated as a concentration Example: The Clinical Drug is Acetaminophen 250 mg/m in a 5mL oral suspension.
 The Quantified Clinical Drug would have 1250 mg / 5 ml in the DRUG_STRENGTH table.
 Two suspensions are dispensed.
 DRUG_STRENGTH The denominator_unit is either mg or mL.
 The denominator_value might be different from 1.
-The quantity refers to a fraction or, multiple of the pack.
-Example: 2 DRUG_EXPOSURE Ingredient dose= Example: 2 quantity x numerator_value [numerator_unit_concept_id] Acetaminophen dose = 2 x 1250mg = 2500mg 4 Drugs with the total amount provided in quantity, e.g. chemotherapeutics Example: 42799258 "Benzyl Alcohol 0.1 ML/ML / Pramoxine hydrochloride 0.01 MG/MG Topical Gel" dispensed in a 1.250z pack.
+DRUG_EXPOSURE The quantity refers to a fraction or, multiple of the pack.
+Example: 2 Ingredient dose= quantity x numerator_value [numerator_unit_concept_id] Acetaminophen dose = 2 x 1250mg = 2500mg 4 Drugs with the total amount provided in quantity, e.g. chemotherapeutics Example: 42799258 "Benzyl Alcohol 0.1 ML/ML / Pramoxine hydrochloride 0.01 MG/MG Topical Gel" dispensed in a 1.25oz pack.
 DRUG_STRENGTH The denominator_unit is either mg or mL.
-Example: Benzyl Alcohol in mL and Pramoxine hydrochloride in mg DRUG_EXPOSURE The quantity refers to mL or g.
-Example: 1.25 x 30 (conversion factor $oz \rightarrow mL$) = 37 Ingredient dose= quantity x numerator_value [numerator_unit_concept_id] Benzyl Alcohol dose = 37 x 0.1mL = 3.7mL Pramoxine hydrochloride dose = 37 x 0.01mg x 1000 = 370mg Note: The analytical side should check the denominator in the DRUG_STRENGTH table.
-As mg is used for the second ingredient the factor 1000 will be applied to convert between g and mg. ~ 5 Compounded drugs Example: Ibuprofen 20%/Piroxicam 1% Cream, 30ml in 5ml tubes.
-DRUG_STRENGTH We need entries for the ingredients of Ibuprofen and Piroxicam, probably with an amount_value of 1 and a un of mg.
-DRUG_EXPOSURE The quantity refers to the total amount of the compound.
+Example: Benzyl Alcohol in mL and Pramoxine hydrochloride in mg DRUG_EXPOSURE The quantity refers to mL or g. $Example: 1.25 \times 30 \text{ (conversion factor oz -> mL)} = 37$ Ingredient dose= quantity x numerator_value [numerator_unit_concept_id] Benzyl Alcohol dose = 37 x 0.1mL = 3.7mL Pramoxine hydrochloride dose = 37×0.01 mg x 1000 = 370 mg Note: The analytical side should check the denominator in the DRUG_STRENGTH table.
+As mg is used for the second ingredient the factor 1000 will be applied to convert between g and mg.
+E. Compounded drugg 5 Compounded drugs Example: Ibuprofen 20%/Piroxicam 1% Cream, 30ml in 5ml DRUG_STRENGTH tubes.
+We need entries for the ingredients of Ibuprofen and Piroxicam, probably with an amount_value of 1 and a unit DRUG_EXPOSURE of mg.
+The quantity refers to the total amount of the compound.
 Use one record in the DRUG_EXPOSURE table for each compound.
-Example: 20% Ibuprofen of 30ml = 6mL, 1% Piroxicam of 30ml = 0.3mL Ingredient dose= Depends on the drugs involved: One of the use cases above.
-Ibuprofen dose = $6 \times 1mg \times 1000 = 6000mg$ Piroxicam dose = $0.3 \times 1mg \times 1000 = 300mg$ Note: The analytical side determines that the denominator for both ingredients in the DRUG_STRENGTH table is mg and applies the factor 1000 to convert between mL/g and mg.
+Example: 20% Ibuprofen of 30ml = 6mL, 1% Piroxicam of Ingredient dose= 30ml = 0.3mL Depends on the drugs involved: One of the use cases above.
+Ibuprofen dose = 6 x 1mg x 1000 = 6000mg Piroxicam dose = 0.3 x 1mg x 1000 = 300mg Note: The analytical side determines that the denominator for both ingredients in the DRUG_STRENGTH table is mg and applies the factor 1000 to convert between mL/g and mg

-6 Drugs with the active ingredient released over time, e.g. patches DRUG STRENGTH Example: Ethinyl Estradiol 0.000833 MG/HR / norelgestromin 0.00625 MG/HR Weekly Transdermal Patch The denominator units refer to hour. - Example: Ethinyl Estradiol 0.000833 mg/h / norelgestromin 0.00625 mg/h DRUG_EXPOSURE The quantity refers to the number of pieces.
+6 Drugs with the active ingredient released over time, e.g. patches Example: Ethinyl Estradiol 0.000833 MG/HR / norelgestromin 0.00625 MG/HR Weekly Transdermal Patch DRUG_STRENGTH The denominator units refer to hour.
+Example: Ethinyl Estradiol 0.000833 mg/h / norelgestromin $0.00625 \ mg/h$ DRUG_EXPOSURE The quantity refers to the number of pieces.
 Example: 1 patch Ingredient rate= numerator_value [numerator_unit_concept_id] Ethinyl Estradiol rate = 0.000833 mg/h norelgestromin rate 0.00625 mg/h Note: This can be converted to a daily dosage by multiplying it with 24.
 (Assuming 1 patch at a time for at least 24 hours)